Hallur20/Assignment_02_Databases/README.md

 # Assignment_02_Databases

 In order to make this project work you need to setup mongodb:
-1. go to your vagrant or linux server.
+1. go to your vagrant or linux terminal.
 2. type 'sudo apt update
 3. type 'sudo apt install -y mongodb'
 4. check status with: 'sudo systemctl status mongodb'